christian-byrne/audio-separation-nodes-comfyui/README.md

 <summary> &nbsp; Show </summary>

-*For example, to replace copyrighted BGM with new music that has the same mood*.
+> [!NOTE]
+>

-*NOTE*: In order to load videos into the LoadAudio Node, change [this line](https://github.com/comfyanonymous/ComfyUI/blob/faa57430b0ff882275b1afcf6610e8e9f8a5929b/comfy_extras/nodes_audio.py#L185) in your comfy install to include the `.ext` (e.g., `.mp4`)
+> In order to load videos into the LoadAudio Node, change [this line](https://github.com/comfyanonymous/ComfyUI/blob/faa57430b0ff882275b1afcf6610e8e9f8a5929b/comfy_extras/nodes_audio.py#L185) in your Comfy install to include the video's extension (e.g., `.mp4`)

+You can use this to replace copyrighted BGM in a video with new BGM.
+You can set the denoise low, so that the new BGM is still stimilar to the original.

 [workflow json](./wiki/workflows/replace-bgm.json)